 Additional development areas are different forms of control and technological solutions, to substitute the hazardous substances and improve the understanding of people’s attitudes to chemicals and their potential hazards.

 What and how we eat affects the environment and our health.
 The production and consumption of food provides challenges, but also offers solutions to achieve a more sustainable food system.
-Ensuring each individual’s access to safe, flavourful, nutritious, and healthy food worldwide is a complex challenge.
+Ensuring each individual’s access to safe, nutritious, healthy, and flavourful food worldwide is a complex challenge.
 This challenge takes different forms in different parts of the world, depending for example on conflict situations, population growth and demographic changes.